LemmyNet/lemmy-docs/src/administration/prometheus.md

 ## Scrape

-After Lemmy has been built and deployed, test that it is serving properly (substitute the correct hostname if not running locally).
+After Lemmy has been deployed, test that it is serving properly (substitute the correct hostname if not running locally).

 ```shell